-- Diagnostic services and x-rays related to treatment of temporomandibular joints (the hinge part of your jaw) (see "Adult Temporomandibular Joint Benefits" section for information on this benefit). - > Consultations by a dentist other than the requesting dentist. - Study models.
+- Diagnostic services and x-rays related to treatment of temporomandibular joints (the hinge part of your jaw).
+See the "Adult Temporomandibular Joint Benefits" section for information on this benefit. - Consultations by a dentist other than the requesting dentist. - Study models.